Commercial Activity Declined in 2019 Q4

-Slowing provincial economic activity continued in the second quarter of 2019, with declines in retail sales and wholesale trade more than offsetting gains in the manufacturing sector.
-This meant the economic activity component of the CLI remained negative for the fourth consecutive quarter.
-Meanwhile, employment was up for the fifth consecutive quarter, edging out a decline in manufacturing employment, which resulted in a positive change in the employment component of the CLI.
-The financial component of the CLI was positive for a second straight quarter.
-The underlying trend in the CLI has been relatively flat over the past four quarters, suggesting a continued stabilizing environment for commercial real estate activity.
+Provincial economic activity continued to slow in the third quarter of 2019, with declines in retail and manufacturing sales more than offsetting a gain in wholesale trade.
+This left the economic activity component of the CLI negative for the fifth consecutive quarter.
+Office employment was up for the fifth consecutive quarter, edging out a decline in manufacturing employment, which resulted in a positive change in the employment component of the CLI.
+The financial component of the CLI was positive for a third straight quarter.
+The underlying trend in the CLI has been relatively flat over the past five quarters, suggesting a stable environment for commercial real estate activity in the province.

 Employment growth in key commercial real estate sectors such as finance, insurance, real estate and leasing continues to be strong, up by 7,600 jobs in the third quarter.
 This measure of office employment now sits at an all-time high, signalling strong future demand for office space.
-Meanwhile, manufacturing employment rebounded by 6,300 from the previous quarter.
+In contrast, manufacturing employment fell by 4,200 jobs from the previous quarter.

 To subscribe to BCREA news releases by email please click here.